Search engine optimization is vastly different than it was just a few years ago.

-If you are not building an email list, then you are losing out on an excellent SEO opportunity, and an excellent growth opportunity.
+If you are not building an email list, then you are losing out on an excellent SEO opportunity, and an excellent business growth opportunity.

 Content producers need to be generating much longer content and in-depth answers to the searchers intent.
 In other words, the content needs to be more useful than it used to be to compete with today’s page 1 players.